sunknudsen/bitcoin-node-docker/README.md

 ### Step 6: configure [Colima](https://github.com/abiosoft/colima)

-> Heads-up: replace `Docker` with external volume name and adjust `cpu` and `memory` if hardware can handle heavier workloads (these defaults are optimized for Apple silicon MacBook Air computers with 8GB of memory and passive cooling).
+> Heads-up: replace `Docker` with external volume name and adjust `cpu` and `memory` if hardware can handle heavier workloads (defaults are optimized for Apple silicon MacBook Air computers with 8GB of memory and passive cooling).

 ```console
 $ export COLIMA_HOME=/Volumes/Docker